Medicare Inpatient Methodology

 Disproportionate Share Hospital (DSH) Adjustment

 The DSH adjustment compensates hospitals that serve a disproportionate share of low-income patients.
-Post-ACA (FY 2014+), hospitals receive:
+Post-ACA (FY 2014+), the DSH payment structure includes:

 Indirect Medical Education (IME) Adjustment